Advanced Fundamentals of Boatbuilding

 Who is this course best suited for?

-This course is appropriate for students with some knowledge and experience.
-Basic knowledge and use of hand tools is required for most shop courses.
+This course is appropriate for students with intermediate knowledge and skills.
+Confidence in using hand and power tools is required and previous experience is recommended.

 This course involves a moderate level of activity throughout the week including: standing and working sometimes throughout the day, some hand planing or sanding, working on group projects that require occasional participation